athomasq/athomasq.github.io/categories/investing/why-me.md

 * **Resources and community:** I write regular memos for my portfolio founders, covering important market and macro trends, tactical and strategic tips, functional resources, and more; they tend to be more concrete and actionable than most "startup advice".
 My founders also form a supportive and friendly community that I foster.

-* **Empathy ❤️:** Being a founder is hard.
+* **Empathy:** Being a founder is hard.
 As a founder who has been through the venture-backed journey myself, from inception to exit, I believe I can be more aligned, more insightful, and more empathetic about the challenges you face than most investors without that experience.

+#### 🌎 Strategy

+My investing experience helps you *strategically*: on resource allocation and business planning; on financing and downstream investors; on competition, moats and ecosystem; on what it takes to win in the long term.
+Here are some examples:

+* **Resource Allocation:** Balancing growth rates and burn rates, team size and team speed; retaining optionality while seizing opportunity; and ultimately, maximizing your risk-adjusted expected value: resource allocation is central to the CEO's job, and I can help you think systematically and rigorously through it.

+* **Financing:** I've raised lots of venture capital, and advised founders who've raised lots more.
+I can help with: deciding when and why and how much to raise; building a powerful pitch (and the company to support it); executing a disciplined and effective fund-raising process; negotiating terms; and closing the deal.

+* **Introductions:** I can help with introductions and references for potential customers, partners, job candidates, expert operators, and down-stream investors.
+Specifically, I can provide warm intros to partners at many well-known VC firms, from seed to Series B, across the USA, Canada and India.

+* **Story-Telling:** The ability to craft a compelling narrative -- for customers, for partners, for investors, for employees, for the press -- is an essential part of the founder's toolkit, and it's something I have a lot of experience with.
+Category creation is an especial strength.

+* **Recruiting and Culture:** The team you build is the company you build.
+To attract and retain and empower and scale a truly world-class team is perhaps the biggest challenge for founders today.
+Creating a strong, sustainable, high-performance, happy culture is the key to solving this challenge, and it's something I pride myself on.

+* **Macro:** Businesses are not built in a vacuum.
+Successful founders need to understand the macro environment; economic cycles and the cost of capital; business model evolution; customer, partner and investor dynamics; and more -- and this is truer than ever in 2023.